badiou/devops-azure-project1/README.md

 # Azure Infrastructure Operations Project: Deploying a Scalable IaaS Web Server in Azure

 ## Introduction
-For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.
+For this project, you will create a Packer template and a Terraform template to automate the deployment of a flexible and scalable web server infrastructure on Azure.
+The goal is to streamline the process of provisioning and configuring virtual machines, allowing for easy customization and efficient scaling of resources as needed."

 ## Getting Started
 1. Clone this repository